jakem8532/read-me-generator/Develop/README.md

-  # README Generator
+  # README generator

   ## Description

-  * Creating for a class challenge
+  * Created for a class project
   * Template for those who need to quickly create a README file

   ## Table of Contents